-Table 163 Advanced Application > BPDU Guard > B PDU Guard Configuration
+Table 162 Advanced Application > BPDU Guard > BPDU Guard Configuration

-LABEL DESCRIPTION Active Select this option to enable BPDU guard on the Switch.
-Port This field displays the Switch's port number.
-Use this row to make the setting the same for all ports.
-Use this row first and then make adjustments on a port-by-port basis.
+LABEL DESCRIPTION Settings in this row apply to all ports.
+Use this row only if you want to make some settings the same for all ports.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Active Select this check box to enable the BPDU guard feature on this port.
 The Switch shuts down this port if there is any BPDU received on the port.
 Clear this check box to disable the BPDU guard feature.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.

-OAM
+CHAPTER 37 OAM

-38.1 OAM Overview
+37.1 OAM Overview